infinityworks/ranch-eye/README.md

 ## Summary

-Simple haproxy for exposing rancher's implementation of cadvisor stats to an external endpoint.
+Simple haproxy (1.6) implementation for exposing rancher's implementation of cadvisor stats to an external endpoint.
 Useful for tools such as prometheus to monitor rancher managed hosts.

 ## Description